Mechatronics-SDSU/Mechatronics-2023/src/ESC/TEENSY_4.X/README.md

 > Response times are unsurprisingly lightning fast

 ### To Use
 > Choose Which Timer to Test (Quad or Flex) by uncommenting one and commenting the other
 > Upload to Teensy 4.X
 > Observe output on scope
 > Vary the speed through sending any byte (or no byte) through your favorite serial monitor
 > That's it!

-### Notes on Deadzone Considerations
+### Notes on Deadzone Considerations (see Attached Image for Visual Representation)
 A deadzone is almost required for any PWM based system to ensure that the 0% setting maintains
 a safety margin (ie. changes in signal or processing will not turn the motor on inside a
 tolerance band).
 Unfortunately this means with a direct map system (1% -> 0% PWM Val + 1%)